fabric-gateway-java/git-cheatsheet/global_macros.md

  **gerrit-comment-trigger**

-   - This macro is to trigger builds based on the comment provided in the gerrit patchset.
+   - This macro is used to trigger builds based on the comment provided in the gerrit patchset.
 Meaning when you use this macro in a job configuration, this won't trigger a job until you post a comment in gerrit patchset to trigger a job.
 Also, this macro skips the gerrit vote for any build result.

          triggers:
            - gerrit-comment-trigger: